unitaryfund/mitiq/docs/source/examples/dynamical_phase_transitions_zne.md

 print(create_circuit(0.01, 1))
 ```

-# Ideal simulation
+## Ideal simulation

-We first run a series of noiseless state-vector simulations.
+To get a sense of the ideal behavior of the circuit, we will run a noiseless state-vector simulation.
+First we define a dataclass to hold all the simulation parameters, and functions to visualize the results.

 ```{code-cell} ipython3
 import numpy as np